 Many recognized actors have offered their voices for the game's characters.
 Gabriel Belmont is voiced by Robert Carlyle.
 Belmont's wife is voiced by Natascha McElhone.
 Patrick Stewart is also involved with the game as Zobek and the game's narrator, as is Jason Isaacs who voices Satan.

 Lords of Shadow features the same free form 3D action combat as made popular by games such as Devil May Cry and God of War .
-Gabriel uses his "Combat Cross", a cross that has a whip attached to it of and was drenched in Holy water letting it slay all manner of demons, werewolves, giant golems, and other monsters and undead featured in the Castlevania series.
+Gabriel uses his "Combat Cross", a cross that has a chain whip inside of it of and was quenched in Holy water during the forging process, letting it slay all manner of demons, werewolves, giant golems, and other monsters and undead featured in the Castlevania series.

 The combat cross comes with two types of attacks: a heavy attack that deals a lot of damage onto one specific enemy and an area attack that's not as powerful but that sweeps around Gabriel keeping the monsters at bay.
 You can combine these attacks to form combos that you can purchase.
 These attacks can be executed in the air on both airborn and ground enemies with certain attacks such as the ground pound helpful in eliminating both enemies in the air and on the ground in one fluent combo.